FaabLondon/WDI_LDN_PROJECT2/readme.md

 ---

+## Wins
 I was pleased with the final product, which I feel looks good and is user friendly.
-I would have liked to add additional features such as favourites on the user profile, or the possibility for user's to reply to comments left by other users.
-This will be added in the future.
+I managed to implement all the extra features (google APIs, review moderation, filestack, slick carrousel, etc...) within the timeframe and with no assistance from the instructor which is great.
+It is all about reading the docs!

+## Challenges
 The main challenge was get acquainted with some public APIs like google maps, autocomplete or Filestack for example.
 There is still a bug on the user profile when uploading a profile picture and when submitting the user profile.
 If the user enters a password different from the one stored in the DB, that password will be changed.
 Also the admin user should be able to edit and delete any restaurant, not just the one he/she created.
 This will all be corrected in due time.

+## Future features
+I would like to add additional features such as favourites on the user profile, or the possibility for user's to reply to comments left by other users.
+This will be added in the future.

 ---